mahdion-aau/DPA_M_C_AES/README.md

 All traces are saved in a set file so_called TRS[3] as output of GILES.
 With the ability of GILES, in particular elmo-funcs.h, the target(S_box) is specified by start/pause trigger, random plaintexts are added to traces.

-The attack is based Hamming Weight as prediction function and Pearson's Correlation is used for extracting the key.
+The second_order DPA attacks are based on Hamming Weight as prediction function and Pearson's Correlation is used for extracting the key.

-The combination function is the Centered_Product function[4].
+The combination functions are the Centered_Product function and Centered_Absolute_Difference[4].
+Also they are compared with each other.